scotthong/dlib-align-faces/readme.md

 # align_faces

-The purpose of this project is to provide a tool with the following functions:
+This tool provide the following functions:

 1. Detect frontal faces in an image.
 2. Output face chip rectangles/bounding boxes in JSON format to the console.
-3. Align the face chips and save them to the specified destination.
+3. Align the face chips and save them to the specified destination with the given size, padding and quality.

-You can capture the JSON output and read the exported face chips (JPEG images) to integrate with your application.
+You can capture the JSON output and read these face chips (JPEG images) to integrate with your application.

 ## Support platforms

-This tool can be compiled under multiple platforms the same way Dlib C++ library is supported.
-However, only limited testings are performed under the following platforms:
+This tool supports multiple platforms the same as Dlib C++ library is supported.
+Limited testings have performed under the following platforms:

 1. Linux/Ubuntu 14.04: Linux_x86_64
 2. Mac/OSX: mac_x86_64